-The 2 day off-season Mt Fuji tour begins in Shinjuku (Tokyo), takes you up and down Mt.
+The 2 day off-season Mt Fuji tour begins in Shinjuku (which is a ward of Tokyo), takes you up and down Mt.
 Fuji, and back again to Shinjuku.
-The trip takes place over two days; Day 1 we climb to a mountain hut and on Day 2 we climb to the summit and back down the mountain.
-The sunrise is seen from our mountain hut at the 7th station on day 2, before we continue our climb to the summit.
+The trip takes place over two days; Day 1 we climb to a mountain hut located at 3,000 meters and on Day 2 we climb to the summit and back down the mountain.
+The sunrise is seen from our mountain hut at the 7th station (3,000 meters) on day 2, before we continue our climb to the summit.

 We want you to enjoy your climb, as well as be challenged by it.
 With food, however, we just want you to enjoy it.
 The 2 day Mt.
-Fuji off season tour includes one dinner and one breakfast served through the 7th station mountain hut, Taiyokan.
+Fuji off season tour includes your lunch on day 1 upon arrival at the 5th station as well as dinner and breakfast served through the 7th station mountain hut, Taiyokan.

-At the Taiyokan, for dinner you will be served hamburger with all you can eat rice and pork soup, eaten in a cozy room with a Japanese style fire pit located in the center.
+For dinner at Taiyokan, you will be served hamburger with all you can eat rice and pork soup.
 Right before the sunrise, we will be served a hot breakfast of grilled salmon and all you can eat rice and miso soup.
+Each meal is eaten in the traditional Japanese style, on the floor in a tatami mat room.
 The hot food tastes delicious and enriches your Japanese experience of Mt.
 Fuji.
 Unfortunately this mountain hut only serve Japanese food.
 If you are not able to eat Japanese food we ask that you buy food previous to the hike and bring it up with you.
-Also, there is no vegetarian option on this tour.
+There is also no vegetarian option on this tour.
 If you are a vegetarian, please bring your own food up with you.

 Your 2 Lunches

 You will need snacks for each day of your climb.
 Buying snacks at the 7th station is an option but you will need to bring some along for the first day of hiking.
+All mountain huts other than our accommodation mountain hut at the 7th station (3,000 meters), will be closed.
 We suggest bringing crackers, candy bars, jerky, chips, cookies, trail mix, fruits, energy bars, and hard candies.
 Add peanut butter, cream cheese, hard cheese, or pepperoni for additional calories and taste.
 If you enjoy bread items, bagels work well.
 Include some salty snacks to replenish lost salts.